googleapis/google-api-python-client/README.md

 # Python Version
 Python 2.6 or 2.7 are fully supported.

-Python 3.3+ is also now supported!
+Python 3.3 & 3.4 are also now supported!
 However, this library has not yet been used as thoroughly with Python 3, so we'd recommend testing before deploying with Python 3 in production.